Saint-Géry Island: Early history

 According to local legend, Saint Gaugericus of Cambrai built a chapel on the island around the year 580; hence the name Brussels, which derives from the Old Dutch Bruocsella, Broekzele or Broeksel, meaning "marsh" (bruoc / broek) and "home" or "settlement" (sella / zele / sel) or "settlement in the marsh".
 Starting in the 10th century, the church began to house the relics of the martyr Saint Gudula, who had died two centuries earlier, transferred there from Moorsel (located in today's province of East Flanders) by Duke Charles of Lower Lorraine.
 In 1047, these relics were transferred again by Count Lambert II of Leuven to the church that would later become the Cathedral of St. Michael and St. Gudula.

 When Holy Roman Emperor Otto II appointed the same Charles to become Duke of Lower Lotharingia in 977, Charles constructed a fort on the island.
 Past the island, navigation on the Senne was much more difficult, so it was a good strategic position.
 It had to defend not only the area, but also the western frontier of the Holy Roman Empire (to which the Duchy of Brabant, and thus also Brussels, belonged) against attacks by the French kings and their powerful vassals, the Counts of Flanders.
 This fort marked the birth of the City of Brussels, though the ruins have not been found.
 The island was also said to be once completely carpeted in yellow irises.
 Due to the island's importance, the iris has been a symbol of Brussels since the 19th century, and a stylised version is featured on the flag of the Brussels-Capital Region.

 By the 12th century, the island was home to a high density of watermills, playing an important role in Brussels' growth as a commercial centre.
 During the Middle Ages, the island also housed a large number of fishmongers, who would use the surrounding river to exchange the water in their fish reservoirs.
 Fish were extremely important in the Roman Catholic city, as fasts prescribed by the church were rigorously obeyed.
 This ceased to be common practice even before the Industrial Revolution, as a growing number of tanners, dyers and other trades dumped their waste into the river, causing it to be unsuitable for storing fish.

-Between 1798 and 1801, under the French regime, the Gothic Church of St. Gaugericus (which had replaced the chapel) was razed, and in 1802, a obelisk-shaped fountain from Grimbergen Abbey, dating from 1767, was placed on the new public square that replaced it.
+Between 1798 and 1801, under the French regime, the Gothic Church of St. Gaugericus (which had replaced the chapel) was razed, and in 1802, an obelisk-shaped blue stone fountain from Grimbergen Abbey, dating from 1767, was placed on the new public square that replaced it.
 The square was an open-air market for the following century.